What is the value of XIRR in the management page?

 We calculate the cashflow in the following manner:

-Please note that this calculation, despite its complexity, is not an absolute measure of the portfolio’s yield since it’s based on two assumptions: the safeguard fund value calculation and the balance of the principal.
+Please note that this calculation, despite its complexity, is not an absolute measure of the portfolio’s yield since it’s based on two assumptions: the *SafeGuard fund value calculation and the balance of the principal.
 Thus, the presented value may increase or decrease in the future and is not a forward-looking calculation.
 We choose to make these assumptions, because, in our opinion, this calculation is more accurate than forecasting future returns and including them into the flow of returns.

-In addition, the lender must understand that should it choose to cease its lending, the XIRR will be lower than the calculated value because loans allocated to the SafeGuard Fund are repaid in installments.
+In addition, the lender must understand that should he choose to cease its lending, the XIRR will be lower than the calculated value because loans allocated to the SafeGuard Fund are repaid in installments.
 Also, the above calculation does not consider ReBlend fees.
 The data used in the above calculation is available in the monthly report and in the lender dashboard; each lender may calculate their yield in the manner they find appropriate.

 When will the value appear in the lender’s zone?